abbastoof/Meta-Back-End-Developer-Exercises/Python/Week2/Programming Assignment Functions, loops and data structures/README.md

-# Lab Instructions: Functions, loops and data structures
+# Functions, loops and data structures

 In this lab I will be presented with a menu ordering system which will allow users to input three choices for a select menu.
 I am tasked with completing the menu system so